About Corrinna

 I am also passionate about creating community.
 I have been engaged in community development for more than 30 years developing creative wellbeing and advocacy projects with individuals and families experiencing chronic poverty and discrimination.
 In collaboration with parents and partner organisations, I’ve worked at co-creating conditions where positive change can happen.

 I love working in a variety of settings from individuals, small groups and organisations, it keeps me on my toes!
 I really like being with different ways of expressing ourselves and being with different cultures, languages and social backgrounds.
-For me diversity really enriches my learning and experience in life.
+For me diversity and community really enriches my learning and experience in life.

-I would love to hear from you.
+I look forward to hearing from you.

 Corrinna Bain